noconnor/katas/kata_trees/README.md

 * Post-order: visit all left subtree, visit all right subtree, visit root
 * In-order: visit all left subtree, visit root, visit all right subtree
 * Level-order: Breadth First Search (BFS)

+**Binary Search tree Definition:**

+Insertion/Removal comparable to a linked list with the search capabilities associated with binary search on an ordered array

+* Must be a Binary Tree
+* Left subtree needs to be "less than" parent
+* Right subtree needs to be "greater than" parent